Licensing at Sourcegraph can be confusing: the word “license” (or “licence”) is used in two overlapping contexts within Sourcegraph:

 This means you have the following limitations:

-- No path to upgrade to an Enterprise or Team plan down the line (you can’t change your mind without launching a new instance)
+- No path to upgrade to a Business or Enterprise plan down the line (you can’t change your mind without launching a new instance)

 - No external dependencies (means no extensions!)